danielhusar/github-npm/readme.md

 # Github Npm

-Add links to npm libraries in github and npm readmes
+Link npm packages in github and npm readmes to the npm registry

 ## Install

-Install it from chrome store, or download this repo and load unpacke extension.
+Install it from chrome store, or download this repo and load as unpacked extension.

 ## Example